pytroll/fcidecomp/documentation/verification-validation-plan/verification_validation_methods.rst

 Automated tests are used for the V&V of:

-- ability to use the FCIDECOMP software to decompress FC1 L1c NRT data via command line (VG1)
+- ability to use the FCIDECOMP software to decompress FCI L1c NRT data via command line (VG1)
-- ability to use the FCIDECOMP software to decompress FC1 L1c NRT data via Python (VG2)
+- ability to use the FCIDECOMP software to decompress FCI L1c NRT data via Python (VG2)

 Individual automated tests can also be launched manually from the command line.
 This allows in particular to access the